 We went to some great places that weren’t like that.
-On Friday night Ms lamb took us to a rather upmarket food court just alongside Termini Station, where you can grab a beer or some wine and a variety of food.
+On Friday night Ms Lamb took us to a rather upmarket food court, Mercato Centrale, just alongside Termini Station, where you can grab a beer or some wine and a variety of food.
 (We ate truffle pasta which was not that cheap, but we didn’t mind because they’d upsold us on the wine and I should never, ever drink on a Friday night as I just get too excited).

-On Saturday Mr M found a little Trattoria recommended by Jamie Oliver (not directly, obvs, just on the telly).
+On Saturday Mr M found the little Trattoria Settimio (on Via del Pelligrino not far from Campo de’ Fiori) which comes recommended by Jamie Oliver (not directly, obvs, just on the telly).
 It was the kind of place you can just see yourself at, when you’re sitting at home looking at flights on Expedia, but which in reality are almost impossible to find.
 Family run, it was filled with Italians eating things that weren’t on the menu.
 The trick, it seems, is to ask what they’re serving, otherwise they assume you want the equivalent of a children’s menu.